NorESMhub/NorESM/doc/configurations/experiments.rst

 Several configuration options are available in the usermods directories in <noresm_base>/cime_config/usermods_dirs/  .
 These folders contain information about output variables and frequencies from clm (land) and cam (atmosphere).
 In addition one SourceMod is included in SourceMods/src.cam/preprocessorDefinitions.h to define if AEROFFL and AEROCOM are included for extra aerosol diagnostics (for more details about the aerosol diagnostics see )

-Remeber that the amount of diagnostics and the output frequency have a huge impact on both the run time and storage.
+Remember that the amount of diagnostics and the output frequency have a huge impact on both the run time and storage.

 --user-mods-dir cmip6_noresm_* ::